anushkakulk/reversi/docs/README.md

   - view Package:
     - ReversiView: Interface for viewing a game of Reversi.
     - ReversiTextualView: A class that implements the ReversiView interface to provide a textual representation of the Reversi game.
+    - ReversiGUIView: An extension of JFrame to serve as our window for visually viewing the game
+    - ReversiPanel: An extension of JPanel to serve as our canvas for visually viewing and interacting with the game
+    - HexTile: Represents the gui representation of a tile from the model class.
+Has the ability to draw itself on the canvas.
+    - ICanvasEvent: Represents any event that can happen on the canvas
-- player: contains components for making game play decisions, like a Player interface, a (potential) concrete player class, and interfaces and classes to work to represent a Player's next move and strategy.
+- player: contains components for making game play decisions, like a Player interface, a concrete player class, and interfaces and classes to work to represent a Player's next move and strategy.
   - player Package:
     - ReversiPlayer: Interface representing a player of Reversi.
+    - Player: A class representing a player with a move strategy and Reversi piece.
+    - IPlayerMoveStrategy: Interface for executing a player move in the model, if valid.
+    - Strategy: Class representing an infallible Reversi game strategy, that will return the next move to make given the state of a game model.
+    - HumanStrategy: Class representing the strategy of a human, which takes in user input to determine the next move.
+    - CaptureMostStrategy: Class representing the strategy of determining the next move by choosing a valid tile from that will yield the most tiles flipped over.
+    - PlayCornersStrategy: Class representing the strategy of determining the next move by choosing a valid tile from that will yield the most tiles flipped over that is in the corner.
+    - AvoidNextToCornersStrategy: Class representing the strategy of determining the next move by choosing a valid tile from that will yield the most tiles flipped over that is not next to a corner.
+    - ManyStrategy: Class representing the combination of multiple strategies to determine the next move by getting the next valid move by going through all the strategies. if one fails, it tries the next in its repertoire.
+    - IPlayerMove: Interface representing a player move. (either pass or move)
     - Pass: Class representing a pass move, a type of move that a player can make.
-    - MovePiece: Class representing moving a piece, a type of move that a player can make.
+    - Move: Class representing moving a piece, a type of move that a player can make.
-    - IPlayerMoveStrategy: Interface for executing a player move in the model, if valid.
-    - IPlayerMove: Interface representing a player move.
-    - Player: A class representing a player with a move strategy, Reversi piece, and read only access to the game model (NOT IMPLEMENTED YET)

 # Model